 M.Sc., Beijing Normal University, 2009

 Cold Spring Harbor Laboratory, 2015-2018

 University of British Columbia, 2014-2015

-Millions of genetic variants have been identified in human genomes and the catalog of genetic variation is still expanding rapidly due to the continual drop of sequencing costs.
-Understanding the functional, clinical, and evolutionary significance of genetic variants has become a central question in biology and precision medicine.
-However, it is very challenging to distinguish important variants from neutral ones.
-Therefore, many genetic variants in patients’ genomes are marked as “variant of uncertain significance”, forming a major hurdle for both basic research and medical practice.
+Millions of genetic variants have been identified in the human genome.
+Understanding the functional and clinical significance of genetic variants has become a central question in biology and precision medicine.
+However, it is challenging to distinguish between pathogenic and benign variants.
+Thus, many genetic variants in patients’ genomes are marked as variants of uncertain significance (VUS), which forms a major hurdle for both basic research and medical practice.

-I am interested in addressing the problem of “variant of uncertain significance” by unifying evolutionary biology and machine learning.
-My research is motivated by the insight that evolution operates like a high-throughput mutagenesis experiments: deleterious mutations are quickly purged from populations due to natural selection, which in turn leaves detectable marks on human genomic sequences.
-I have developed multiple machine learning and statistical frameworks to identify the signatures of deleterious variants from population and functional genomic data.
-Not only have these computational methods provided useful insights into human evolution but also have been applied to prioritize causal variants associated with human genetic disorders.
+We are interested in addressing the problem of VUS by unifying population genetics and machine learning.
+Our research is motivated by the insight that evolution operates like a high-throughput mutagenesis experiment: deleterious mutations are quickly purged from populations due to natural selection, which in turn leaves detectable marks on human genomic sequences.
+We have been developing multiple population genetics-based machine learning models to predict deleterious coding and noncoding variants in the human genome.
+Our methods have been widely used to prioritize genetic variants associated with human disease.